Fir-g/ass1/README.md

 # CreditSea Loan Manager

-CreditSea Loan Manager is a powerful loan management system designed to streamline loan handling processes.
-Built with **TypeScript** and **Node.js**, this application combines a modern UI with robust backend support to deliver an intuitive and efficient solution.
+CreditSea Loan Manager is a streamlined loan management system built with TypeScript and Node.js.
+It features a modern UI and robust backend, offering an intuitive and efficient solution for managing loans.

 ## Overview